Alwin-Lin/Youtube-mobile-player/DesignDoc.md

 Use I/com.alwin.youtubemobileplayer as filter

 ## Project structure
-### addVideo
+### videoRecordUI
-- Handels onclick action of the button
+- Handels adding and editing exsisting videos
-### data
+### videoModel
 - Video class, requires a name an a url as input
-### sotrage
 - VideoDao defines functions that allows interaction with database
-### videoList
+- VideoDeleteViewModel deletes videos
-- VideoEntryViewModel
+- VideoAdditionViewModel adds videos
-  - Called when new video needs to be added
+### videoListUI
 - VideoList
   - Fragment class, sets up list and handels intent from addVideo and IntentReciver
-- VideoListViewModel
-  - Handels deleting video
 - VideoListAdapter
   - Allows actions such as onEdit, onVideoClick
+### MainActivity
+- Entry point of the app, main activity
-- IntentReceiver
+### IntentReceiver
 - Recives intent from Youtube, proccesses it, and sends to VideoList

 ## Continious building and continuious testing
 ### What is it?